rl1987/trickster.dev/tricksterblog/content/post/scraping-clutch-for-b2b-company-data.md

 [Clutch.co](https://clutch.co/) is a web portal serving as B2B service company directory.
 One may want to scrape it to make a list of companies within a service niche to target them with some form of outreach.
-Company name, website URL, phone number and maybe coordinates from the embedded map widget could be fields of the dataset we would create by scraping this site.
+Company name, website URL, phone number, hourly rate, project size, social media URLs would be fields of the dataset we would create by scraping this site.
 But the thing is, Clutch is fighting scraping attempts by using Cloudflare antibot service - naively fetching a page from this site gives us a 403 response with JS challenge.